 Is the founder of the Pickawoowoo Publishing Group.
 She has over 25 years experience in publishing, business training, group facilitation, public speaking, self publishing workshops and presentations.
-Julie-Ann is a passionate advocate towards true self publishing and helping authors to view publishing as a business.
-With 15 awards in the area of publishing and business she truly walks her talk and is willing to share her knowledge with as many authors as possible ... particularly when it comes to indie-publishing.
+Julie-Ann is an advocate of true self publishing - helping authors to view publishing as a business.
+With 15+ awards in the area of publishing / business and a Telstra Best of Business Awards Judge, she is willing to share her knowledge with as many authors as possible through Pickawoowoo's book coaching service.

 She is the co-author of 47 educational titles, 2 self published titles, author of 5 children's picture books and 2 trade published titles (McGraw Hill).
 In addition Julie-Ann speaks at writers festivals and podcasts for self publishing worldwide EXAMPLE HERE.